Thinkwise/docs/docs/platform_overview.md

 Here are a few examples:

-#### Exchange
+#### Exchange Connector

-An application can synchronize appointments, tasks, e-mails and contacts with Exchange.
+Thinkwise applications can synchronize appointments, tasks, e-mails and contacts with Exchange.

 ![](assets/overview/exchange.jpg)
 *Architecture of the Exchange connector*

 Incoming and outgoing e-mails can be enriched in the application so that the exchange with a customer or supplier is fully and quickly transparent.

-Appointments and tasks can be made in the application, then dealt with in Outlook (via Exchange) whereupon the new status is passed on to the application.
+Appointments and tasks can be made in the application, then dealt with in Outlook whereupon any changes are passed on to the application.

 Business Intelligence can then be applied to e-mails, appointments and tasks.